 Students planning to transfer to a four-year university have a wide variety of options.
-The California State University (CSU) with 23 campuses, the University of California (UC) with 9 campuses, and numerous private, independent colleges in California, as well as out-of-state universities, offer a broad range of academic programs, physical and academic environments, and social climates.
+The California State University (CSU) with 23 campuses, the University of California (UC) with 9 campuses, and over 75 private, independent colleges in California offer a broad range of academic programs, physical and academic environments, and social climates.
 Palomar College offers the equivalent of the first two years of these four-year college and university degrees.
 Students wishing to pursue any of these educational alternatives should meet with a counselor as early as possible to discuss their educational plan.